SmokkoZ/accounting/docs/prd/epic-2-implementation-guide.md

 def test_validate_odds_too_low():
     is_valid, error = validate_odds(Decimal("0.5"))
     assert not is_valid
-    assert "≥ 1.0" in error
+    assert "â‰¥ 1.0" in error

 def test_validate_payout_less_than_stake():
     is_valid, error = validate_payout(Decimal("90"), Decimal("100"))
     assert not is_valid
-    assert "≥ stake" in error
+    assert "â‰¥ stake" in error

 def test_validate_all_fields():
     bet_data = {